Modular Tracking Framework: A Unified Approach to Registration based Tracking: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper presented a modular and extensible open source framework for registration based tracking that provides highly efficient C++ implementations for several well established trackers that will hopefully address practical tracking needs of the wider robotics community.
-It also formulated a novel method to decompose registration based trackers into sub modules and extended a previously published unifying formulation to account for more recent developments.
+This paper presented MTF, a modular and extensible open source framework for RBT.
+It provides highly efficient C++ implementations for several well established trackers that will hopefully address practical tracking needs of the wider robotics community.
+To this end, it has been designed to integrate well with popular libraries like ROS, OpenCV and ViSP so it can be easily used with existing as well as future projects that require fast trackers.
+A novel method to decompose RBTs into sub modules was also formulated that facilitates the separat study of appearance models, state space, and search methods.

-MTF is still a work in progress with several promising avenues of future extensions including novel composite SMs, incorporating better parameterization as well as deep learning in AMs, addition of non rigid SSMs and using motion learning to generate better stochastic samples for SSMs. \begin{appendices}
+MTF is still a work in progress and offers several promising avenues of future extensions for each of the sub modules.
+This includes novel composite SMs especially those that, like \texttt{GridTracker}, run a large number of relatively simple trackers simultaneously and combine their outputs to deduce the state of the tracked patch with greater precision and robustness than any single tracker can possibly provide.
+A contribution in this direction is the \texttt{LineTracker} (Fig. \ref{fig_class_diagram}) \citep{singh17_mtf_thesis}.
+More generally a variety of multiple-view constraints, e.g. projective invariants, could be used to constrain and stabilize multiple individual MTF trackers.

+One of the most potentially beneficial ways to improve AMs is the incorporation of online learning to update the template.
+As mentioned in Sec. \ref{sec_am}, MTF is designed to support this and two related AMs - \texttt{DFM} \citep{Siam15_dfm} and \texttt{PCA} \citep{Ross08ivt} - are already implemented that respectively utilize offline and online learning.
+However, more powerful learning methods should be implemented, for example utilizing deep neural networks.
+ILMs can also be extended with better parameterization that can account for other sources of variations in the appearance of the object patch such as motion blur and occlusion.
+Another promising extension is the ability to handle depth information from 3D cameras like Kinect whose increasing ubiquity may make this the easiest way to improve tracking performance.

+SSMs can be improved by using motion learning from annotated sequences to generate better stochastic samples.
+As mentioned in Sec. \ref{stochastic_search}, the performance of stochastic SMs depends largely on the quality of samples so any progress in this direction should definitely be worthwhile.
+Further, addition of non rigid SSMs that can go beyond the basic planar projective transforms will be a useful extension albeit with somewhat limited application domain.
+Similarly, SSMs that support 3D motion estimation are needed to complement the aforementioned depth information processing support in AMs.
+Finally, improvements can be made to the implementations of existing methods to make them more practically useful.
+For instance, slower methods like \texttt{PF}, \texttt{MI}, \texttt{CCRE}, \texttt{NGF} and \texttt{GridTracker} can be efficiently parallelized.